TaitoUnited/taito-cli/exercises/19-serverless-on-cloud.md

-## 19. Serverless on cloud
+## 19. Serverless on cloud: Serverless Framework

-Using AWS lambda, Azure functions and Google Cloud functions with taito-cli.
+Deploy serverless functions to AWS lambda, Azure functions and Google Cloud functions.
+Perhaps [Serverless Framework](https://serverless.com/framework) would be the best option to implement support for all cloud providers.

 ---